 **Includes following Scope 3 Categories: 1, 3, 4, 5, 6, 9, 11, and 12.

 The data in this section depicts total water withdrawal across the Tetra Pak sites.
-The amount of water we use is modest; nevertheless, we seek to minimize usage as far as possible.
+The amount of water we withdraw is modest; nevertheless, we seek to minimize usage withdrawal as far as possible.
 Our converting factories account for the largest percentage of water use, followed by those operations that assemble machines and equipment.
 In order to understand which of our sites are located in water stress areas we have used the WRI Aqueduct Water Risk Atlas tool do the assessment.
 It is assumed that all water withdrawn for our sites is fresh water.